costajob/thron/README.md

 To avoid repeating the same call many times by passing an augmented offset, is possible to call a wrapper method on the gateway objects that returns a paginator object.
 Once the paginator is loaded, it allows to navigate the results by using the following interface:
-* **next**: loads the first offset and move forward, returning last when max offset is reached
+* **next**: loads the first offset and move forward
 * **prev**: move backwards from the current offset, returning first when minimum offset is reached

-To speed up loading of results, the paginator accepts a *preload* parameter (an integer).
+* **preload**: does not move the offset, but indeed preload the specified number of data by performing an asynchronous call (wrapped in a thread).

-If the parameter is specified, the APIs are called the specified number of times by automatically augmenting the offset and caching the results (preloading is limited to 30 threads).
+Paginator keeps an internal cache to avoid hitting the remote service more than once.
+Keep that in mind when you need to get fresh data.

 ### Response
 The HTTParty response has been wrapped in order to return a logical object that wraps the APIs return values.